Tao Group Hospitality: Lavo

 Lavo is an Italian restaurant which first opened in Midtown Manhattan before expanding to Las Vegas, Singapore, Los Angeles, and London.
 Lavo's New York location, which opened originally in 2010, closed in January 2024 due to the new landlord redeveloping the site.
 The restaurant, planning to reopen at another location, presently offers delivery service.
 The New York location also featured an underground nightclub Tepperberg viewed his club as the last remaining nightlife hotspot in uptown Manhattan, despite the first Tao restaurant located across the street from Lavo's former location.

 Lavo has expanded to Las Vegas, Los Angeles, London, and Singapore, the latter of which was the first collaboration between the Tao Group and the Marina Bay Sands resort through the implementation of Lavo into the resort's rooftop pool area.
+Located on the 57th floor, the Singapore venue includes both indoor and outdoor dining areas overlooking the city skyline.
 Los Angeles' Lavo location opened in 2022 on the Sunset Strip.
 The London location was the most recent to open inside of London's BoTree hotel in 2024, where the year prior Tao partnered with the hotel to oversee all food and beverage services.